 Parametric amplification is a phenomenon where a signal can be amplified using a parametric nonlinearity and a pump wave.
 This articles focuses on optical amplification, even though there are also electronic parametric amplifiers, used e.g. for microwaves.
 For optical parametric amplifiers, either the χ(2) nonlinearity of certain nonlinear crystal materials or the χ(3) nonlinearity e.g. of an optical fiber can be utilized.

 This article discusses the physical mechanism of parametric amplification, which is based on some optical nonlinearity.
 It is different from laser amplification via stimulated emission by excited atoms, ions or molecules, or by excited carriers in a semiconductor laser; parametric amplification does not involve the excitation of media to higher-lying energy levels (even though some frequently used explanations involve some virtual excited states).
-Note also that it is important to distinguish between degenerate and nondegenerate parametric amplification, because these lead to very different features.
+It is also important to distinguish between degenerate and nondegenerate parametric amplification, because these lead to very different features.

 Nondegenerate Parametric Amplification

 Here, we consider parametric amplification based on a χ(2) nonlinearity in a nonlinear crystal material such as LiNbO3 or lithium triborate (LBO).